 = 186.29 x ( 7 + 9.89) x (4.4/4.22) =3280.65

-At the time of writing this post, hero motocorp stock is trading at a market price of Rs 2961.90 and PE (TTM) of 15.90.
-Therefore, by using Graham formula, we can consider this stock to be currently undervalued.
+At the time of writing this post, hero Motocorp stock is trading at a market price of Rs 2961.90 and PE (TTM) of 15.90.
+Therefore, by using the Benjamin Graham formula, we can consider this stock to be currently undervalued.

 Disclaimer: The case study used above is just for educational purpose and should not be considered as a stock advisory.
 Please research the company carefully before investing.
 After all, no one cares more about your money than you do.